 (2011) Dick, M., Search Engine Optimisation In UK News Production., Journalism Practice 5 (4) : 462- 477

 (Accepted) Dick, M., Interactive Graphics and News Values, Digital Journalism

 (2010) Dick, M., Vanishing Point: on the consequences of lost online news in the UK, Institute of Communications Ethics conference

-(2013) Dick, M., Online Research for Journalists: Theory and Practice.
+(2013) Dick, M., Search: Theory and Practice in Journalism Online.
 Palgrave MacMillan